Symmetric Arithmetic Circuits: Concluding Discussion

 \subsection{Circuits}

-We provide a general definition that incorporates both Boolean and arithmetic circuits. \begin{definition}[Circuit] A \emph{circuit} over the \emph{basis} $\BB$ with \emph{variables} $X$ and \emph{constants} $K$ is a directed acyclic graph with a labelling where each vertex of in-degree $0$ is labelled by an element of $X \cup K$ and each vertex of in-degree greater than $0$ is labelled by an element of $\BB$. \end{definition} Let $C = (G, W)$, where $W \subset G \times G$, be a circuit with constants $K$.
-We call the elements of $G$ \emph{gates}, and the elements of $W$ \emph{wires}.
+We provide a general definition that incorporates both Boolean and arithmetic circuits. \begin{definition}[Circuit] A \emph{circuit} over the \emph{basis} $\BB$ with \emph{variables} $X$ and \emph{constants} $K$ is a directed acyclic graph with a labelling where each vertex of in-degree $0$ is labelled by an element of $X \cup K$ and each vertex of in-degree greater than $0$ is labelled by an element of $b \in \BB$ such that the arity of the basis element $b$ matches the in-degree of the gate. \end{definition} Note that, in the examples we consider, the elements of the basis often do not have fixed arity.
+That is, we are considering unbounded fan-in circuits where gates such as AND, OR, $+$, $\times$ can take any number of inputs.
+The one exception is the NOT gate.

+Let $C = (D, W)$, where $W \subset D \times D$, be a circuit with constants $K$.
+We call the elements of $D$ \emph{gates}, and the elements of $W$ \emph{wires}.
 We call the gates with in-degree $0$ \emph{input gates} and gates with out-degree $0$ \emph{output gates}.
 We call those input gates labelled by elements of $K$ \emph{constant gates}.
 We call those gates that are not input gates \emph{internal gates}.
-For $g, h \in G$ we say that $h$ is a \emph{child} of $g$ if $(h, g) \in W$.
+For $g, h \in D$ we say that $h$ is a \emph{child} of $g$ if $(h, g) \in W$.
 We write $\child{g}$ to denote the set of children of $g$.
 We write $C_g$ to denote the sub-circuit of $C$ rooted at $g$.
 Unless otherwise stated we always assume a circuit has exactly one output gate.
+We also assume that distinct input gates in a circuit have distinct labels.